To The Victoria Falls

 The Falls Today

-Tourism developments and infrastructure continue to grow and expand, with increasing pressure to develop new activities and services to attract yet more tourists and generate higher revenues.
-Unfavourable taxation of the tourism sector and political and economic uncertainty, however, continue to undermine the slow revival in Zimbabwe’s tourism fortunes.
+Tourism developments and infrastructure continue to grow and expand, with increasing pressure to develop new activities and services to attract yet more tourists and generate successively higher revenues.

-The protected area surrounding the Falls has been steadily eroded, as the various reserves, special areas and national parks have been redesignated.
-The town of Victoria Falls is now home to 33,748 residents (ZIMSTAT, 2012), with the supporting suburban areas of Chinotimba and Mkhosana, developed on the old Sprayview Aerodrome site, expanding rapidly in recent decades.
+The protected area surrounding the Falls has been steadily eroded over the decades as the various reserves and protected areas have been redesignated.
+Areas of human settlement have expanded, with increasing impacts on the surrounding buffer zones.
+The town of Victoria Falls is now home to 33,748 residents (ZIMSTAT, 2012), with the supporting suburban areas of Chinotimba and Mkhosana - developed on the site of the old Sprayview Aerodrome - expanding rapidly in recent years.

-The town is, however, still surrounded by wildlife and wilderness areas.
+The Falls are, however, still surrounded by wildlife and wilderness areas.
 Elephant are often seen around, and sometimes even in, town, being attracted to well-watered suburban gardens for a feast of fruit trees and other seasonal favourites.

-In recent years they have become increasingly problematic for the town’s human inhabitants, having learnt to lean on walls to break entry into the most desirable gardens and causing much damage.
+In recent years they have become increasingly problematic for the town’s human inhabitants, having learnt to lean on walls to break entry into the most desirable gardens and causing much damage (Victoria Falls Bits and Blogs, Feb 2013b).

 “There has been a huge herd of Buffalo that has been chased into town by lions.
 This herd has now split up and half the herd is around the ZIMRA/Victoria Falls Court and the other herd is next to Cresta Sprayview.
 There have also been sightings of the lions in town.”
 (Victoria Falls Guide, 2015)